charlesvngo/songbird/doc/bug-fixes.md

 6. Shouldn't be able to send a blank message in chatbox

 7. Progess bar lags after the first round
 8. Shouldn't be able to send a blank message ✅

 9. UserForm should be passed the user state and not re-create it

+10. Client sockets will randomly disconnect/reconnect if left idol or several players in room
+    - this also seems to cause the Host boolean to be set to false and then none of the players can start the game